fuinorg/sjsm/README.md

 		-html \

 ## CAUTION
-<span style="color:red"><b>Be aware that passing your password via the command line will most probably be visible in your command line history.</b></span>
+<b>Be aware that passing your password via the command line will most probably be visible in your command line history.</b>

 * * *